 - Fit firmly on the head, with the chin strap securely fastened.

-- A red rear reflector.
+- A red rear reflector on the back.

-- A white front reflector.
+- A white front light and red rear light.

 - Two yellow reflectors on each wheel.

-Bike safety is simple:
+Bike safety advice

-For more information on bike safety and how to brush up on your bike skills, visit the westcycle website.
+For more information on bike safety and how to brush up on your bike skills, visit the WestCycle website.